AndreansxTech/AndreansxTech/README.md

 I'm a high school student determined to build a strong career in network engineering.
 My learning isn't just theoretical—it's deeply practical and hands-on, oriented toward real-world scenarios encountered by ISPs and data centers.

-I take my homelab seriously—not as a hobby, but as a genuine learning environment.
+I take my homelab seriously—not only as a hobby, but also as a genuine learning environment.
 I simulate realistic scenarios: hardware failures, redundancy tests, and inter-VLAN routing.
 My goal isn't just to configure, but to deeply understand the underlying principles of how networks behave.

 ---

 ## 🖥️ My Networking Lab

-My lab environment isn't designed to look pretty—it's optimized for learning.
+My lab environment isn't only designed to look pretty—it's optimized for learning.
 Devices get reset, configurations regularly change, and documentation is key:

 - **Routers & Switches:** MikroTik CCR2004-1G-12S+2XS, CRS326-24S+2Q+RM, Brocade FastIron LS648-STK
 - **Servers:** Dell PowerEdge R610, R710 running Linux networking tools